-In certain contexts, scientific calculators have been replaced by graphing calculators.
+In a few very specific fields, scientific calculators have been replaced by graphing calculators.
 They can plot graphs, solve simultaneous equations, and carry out tasks with variables.
-Compared to basic calculators, they have large displays to show several lines of text, figures and calculations at the same time.
-In fact, most graphing calculators are also programmable, which means users can create customized programs for specific scientific or engineering applications.
+Compared to basic calculators, they have large displays to show several lines of text, figures, and calculations at the same time.

+Most graphing calculators are also programmable, which means users can create customized programs for specific scientific or engineering applications.

 5. Printing Calculators

-At present, printing calculators are available in both desktop and portable models running on batteries and/or AC power.
+Printing calculators are available in both desktop and portable models running on batteries and/or AC power.
 They are mostly used by shopkeepers and accountants to print bill receipts, calculate profit margins, and track time for payroll.